vegarang/the_academy/README.md

 Project goal
 ------------

-Develop a Screenshot-utility for DHIS2
+Develop a Screenshot-utility for DHIS2 and a photo-gallery display of all screenshots.